alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/governance-example/label-routing-example/readme.md

 Remote call Component: OpenFeign

-Load balance Component: ribbon
+Load balance Component: Ribbon

-In the future, more components such as resttemplate, loadbalance and so on will be supported.
+In the future, more components such as RestTemplate, LoadBalancer and so on will be supported.

 ## Example